"International Journal of Physical Education, Sports and Health"

 Results: Mean, Mean Difference, Standard Deviation and ‘t’ value of the pre and post-test for experimental group was compared with the tabulated significant value at 0.05 level of confidence with 95 degree of freedom.
 The mean post test scores of EG and CG on Anxiety (State) was recorded as 51.87 and 54.33 respectively.
 And SD post-test scores of EG and CG were 4.10 and 3.71 respectively.
 There mean difference was -2.46 with t-value 2.4368.
 Whereas, the mean post test scores of EG and CG on Anxiety (Trait) was recorded as 58.87 and 60.33 respectively.
 And SD post-test scores of EG and CG were 3.14 and 2.67 respectively.
 There mean difference was -1.46 with t-value 1.9402.
 As per statistical analysis these differences was considered as significant in respect of Anxiety (State) but insignificant in the variable Anxiety (Trait).

 Conclusion: On the bases of results, the hypothesis, ‘Progressive Relaxation Training will have significant effect on the Anxiety of adolescents’ is partially accepted.
 It implies that PRT has significant effect on the Anxiety (State) of the adolescent.
 Pages: 144-148 | 897 Views 7 DownloadsDownload Full Article:

 How to cite this article:

 Jaswinder Kaur.
 Efficacy of progressive relaxation training on anxiety of adolescents.
-International Journal of Physical Education, Sports and Health.
-2016; 3(4): 144-148.
+Int J Phys Educ Sports Health 2016;3(4):144-148.